apigee/devrel/references/product-recommendations-v1/README.md

 ```

 **KEY TAKEAWAY**: the order of the items in the API response is that provided by BigQuery and is a different order than the output from Spanner.
-That's becasue the API proxy first gets the "prediction" ordered results from BigQuery and then combines that with the product details from Spanner.
+That's because the API proxy first gets the "prediction" ordered results from BigQuery and then combines that with the product details from Spanner.

 ## Cleanup